 |Center Of Mass Offset||Custom offset for the center of mass of this object, from the calculated location.
 In actor local space.|

-Kinematic rigidbodies are great for moving platforms or characters, where direct motion control is desired.
+Kinematic rigidbodies are great for moving platforms, doors, or characters, where direct motion control is desired.

 Kinematic rigidbodies are incompatible with CCD.